Quantum homomorphic encryption for circuits of low $T$-gate complexity: Main Contributions

 \section{Main Contributions}

-We now formally state our main results (formal schemes and proofs are given in Sections~\ref{sec:scheme-Clifford}--\ref{sec:scheme-AUX}).
-Our first theorem, Theorem~\ref{thm:main-Clifford}, establishes quantum homomorphic encryption for Clifford circuits.
+We now formally state our main results\iftoggle{crypto}{}{ (formal schemes and proofs are given in Sec.~\ref{sec:scheme-Clifford}--\ref{sec:scheme-AUX})}.
+Our first theorem, Thm.~\ref{thm:main-Clifford}, establishes quantum homomorphic encryption for Clifford circuits.

-\begin{theorem}(Clifford scheme, $\CL$) Let $\classC$ be the class of Clifford circuits.
-Then assuming the existence of a classical fully homomorphic encryption scheme that is q-IND-CPA secure, there exists a quantum homomorphic encryption scheme that is q-IND-CPA, compact and $\mathscr{C}$-homomorphic. \end{theorem}
+\iftoggle{crypto}{ }{} \begin{theorem}(Clifford scheme, $\CL$) Let $\classS$ be the class of Clifford circuits.
+Then assuming the existence of a classical fully homomorphic encryption scheme that is q-IND-CPA secure, there exists a quantum homomorphic encryption scheme that is q-IND-CPA, compact and $\mathscr{S}$-homomorphic. \end{theorem} \iftoggle{crypto}{ }{}

-Next, we consider two variants of the scheme given by Theorem~\ref{thm:main-Clifford}.
-Each variant deals with non-Clifford group gates --- in our case $\tgate$-gates --- in a different way.
-The first scheme, described in Theorem \ref{thm:main-EPR} and formally defined in Section \ref{sec:scheme-EPR}, uses entanglement to implement $\tgate$-gates, resulting in a quantum homomorphic encryption scheme in which the complexity of decryption scales with the number of $\tgate$-gates in the homomorphically evaluated circuit.
+Next, we consider two variants of the scheme given by Thm.~\ref{thm:main-Clifford}.
+Each variant deals with non-Clifford \iftoggle{crypto}{$\tgate$-gates}{group gates --- in our case $\tgate$-gates ---} in a different way.
+The first scheme, described in Thm.~\ref{thm:main-EPR} and formally defined in Sec.~\ref{sec:scheme-EPR}, uses entanglement to implement $\tgate$-gates, resulting in a \iftoggle{crypto}{QHE}{quantum homomorphic encryption} scheme in which the complexity of decryption scales with the number of $\tgate$-gates in the homomorphically evaluated circuit.

-\begin{theorem}(entanglement-based scheme, $\EPR$) Let $\classS$ be the set of all quantum circuits over the universal gate set $\{\xgate,\zgate,\pgate,\hgate,\cnot,\tgate\}$ (as well as single-qubit preparation and measurement).
-Then assuming the existence of a classical fully homomorphic encryption scheme that is q-IND-CPA secure, there exists an indivisible quantum homomorphic encryption scheme that is q-IND-CPA, $\classS$-homomorphic and $R^2$-quasi-compact, where $R(\mathsf{C})$ is the number of $\tgate$-gates in a circuit~$\mathsf{C}$. \end{theorem}
+\iftoggle{crypto}{ }{} \begin{theorem}(entanglement-based scheme, $\EPR$) Let $\classS$ be the set of all quantum circuits over the universal gate set $\{\xgate,\zgate,\pgate,\hgate,\cnot,\tgate\}$\iftoggle{crypto}{}{ (as well as single-qubit preparation and measurement)}.
+Then assuming {the existence of} a classical fully homomorphic encryption scheme that is q-IND-CPA secure, there exists an indivisible quantum homomorphic encryption scheme that is q-IND-CPA, $\classS$-homomorphic and $R^2$-quasi-compact, where $R(\mathsf{C})$ is the number of $\tgate$-gates in a circuit~$\mathsf{C}$. \end{theorem} \iftoggle{crypto}{ }{}

 The compactness of the scheme $\EPR$ is nontrival for all circuits in which $R^2\ll G$, where $G$ is the number of gates.